wp-plugins/memberful-wp/readme.txt

 3. Simple sign in and account management widget.

 == Changelog ==

+= 1.6.0 =
+* Improve how we handle the situation when a WP user account is created before Memberful member, then the Memberful member signs in.
+* Introduce role mapping (see options page for more details).
+* Add cron job for ensuring member profiles are kept up to date.
+* Deprecate old helpers and shortcodes that reference "products", see our documentation [on functions](https://memberful.com/help/integrate/services/wordpress/wordpress-functions/) and [shortcodes](https://memberful.com/help/integrate/services/wordpress/wordpress-shortcodes/) for new versions.
+* Allow admins to protect posts and pages in bulk.
+This will replace existing access rules for the posts and pages.
+* Show admins a message if cURL extension is not installed.
+* If the user signs into Memberful without using the overlay, and they weren't trying to access a specific page then the plugin used to send them to the Memberful account page.
+It now sends them to the WP homepage.
+* Allow plugins to add/remove links in profile widget using `memberful_wp_widget_args` filter.
+* Allow authors to see the content of shortcodes without purchasing required plans/products.
+* Improve the mapping of Memberful members to WP members in edge cases.
+* Allow author to remove current marketing text.

 = 1.5.0 =
 * Improve overlay's handling of members being signed into Memberful, but not WP.